Archdiocese of Salerno-Campagna-Acerno

-The Archdiocese of Salerno-Campagna-Acerno (Archidioecesis Salernitana-Campaniensis-Acernensis) is a Roman Catholic ecclesiastical territory in Campania, southern Italy, created in 1986.
+The Archdiocese of Salerno-Campagna-Acerno (Archidioecesis Salernitana-Campaniensis-Acernensis) is a Latin Church diocese of the Catholic Church in Campania, southern Italy, created in 1986.
 The historic Archdiocese of Salerno was in existence from the tenth century, having been elevated from a sixth-century diocese.
 The Diocese of Acerno was combined with the archdiocese in 1818.

 On Saturday, May 4, 2019, Pope Francis appointed Archbishop Andrea Bellandi, until then the Vicar general of Florence, as Archbishop, succeeding Archbishop Luigi Moretti.

 History

 Local Salernitan tradition venerates five saints, who are named as the earliest bishops of Salerno: Bonosus (each 14 May), Gramatius (11 October), Verus (23 October), Eusterius (19 October), and Valentinianus (3 November).
 Their existence, however, is undocumented, and their dates are unknown.

 Bishop Gaudentius attended Pope Symmachus' Roman synod of March 499.
 Bishop Asterius went to Constantinople with Pope Agapitus in 534.
-Bishop Petrus (834), formerly Bishop of Canusio, who took refuge at Salerno when the Saracens destroyed his capital, and built the Church of San Giovanni Battista.
+Bishop Petrus (834), formerly Bishop of Canosa, who took refuge at Salerno when the Saracens destroyed his capital, and built the Church of San Giovanni Battista.

 In the eighth century the city of Salerno was in the power of the Lombard dukes of Benevento.
 In 984 Salerno became an archiepiscopal see, the first archbishop being Amato.